Health and Safety Guidelines At Nature’s Gift

 During the School Day

-• One teacher is assigned to a group of 10 -12 children and will remain with her group/unit for the entire class time except for personal lunch breaks.
-There will be staggered times for outside play, restroom breaks, snack times, and lunch times to keep groups separate throughout the day.
+• One teacher is assigned to a group of 10 - 12 children and will remain with her group for the entire class time.
+There will be staggered times for outside play, restroom breaks, snack times, and lunch times.

 Hygiene and Daily Routines during the School Day

-• During the school day children will be focused on projects and lessons that encourage independent completion while physically distancing as much as possible.
+• During the school day children will be focused on projects and lessons that encourage independent completion.

 • Windows will be left open prior to/during/after class to ensure maximum outside air circulation.

-• Each class may use the playground in 25-minute rotating intervals.
+• Each class may use the playground in 30-minute rotating intervals.

-• A staff member/teacher will wipe down high-touch areas of the playground after each class leaves the playground.
+• A staff member/teacher will wipe down high-touch areas of the playground everyday.

 • Following outdoor playtime, all students will wash their hands in the restrooms prior to the next activity.